 - Many umbrella schools are not brick and mortar, but some do have school buildings and offer classes.

 - In many cases, parents decide how, when and what their children are taught, but some umbrella schools require specific curricula and schedules.

 - Umbrella schools establish their own record keeping and evaluation policies.

 - Some umbrella schools require you share the same faith.

 - Some umbrella schools offer additional services, such as field trips, scholarships, report cards, diplomas, and graduation ceremonies.

 - A student who completes high school while enrolled in an umbrella school does not graduate from a home education program.
-Scholarship eligibility and college admission may be affected if a high school diploma is not earned.
+Scholarship eligibility and college admission may be affected if a high school diploma or GED is not earned.

 - Most umbrella schools are not accredited.
 Some colleges/universities will not accept diplomas or transcripts from non-accredited schools.

 Please use the menus above and on the right to learn more about our school, our policies, and what we have to offer.
 You can learn more about ways to comply with Florida's compulsory school attendance laws and find links to a variety resources on our homeschool website at http://www.iamhomeschooling.com/florida.